Skip to main content

 The National Coalition Against Censorship encourages those who have either experienced censorship or had their right to freedom of speech and expression threatened to use their Report Censorship form, for “One of the best ways to fight censorship is to call it out as it happens.”

-Resources
+Organizations and Resources

-The American Booksellers for Free Expression (ALA-OIF)
+The American Booksellers for Free Expression (ABFE)

 The American Library Association Office for Intellectual Freedom (ALA-OIF)

-Established in 1967, the Office for Intellectual Freedom is charged with implementing ALA policies concerning the concept of intellectual freedom as embodied in the Library Bill of Rights, the Association’s basic policy on free access to libraries and library materials.
-The goal of the office is to educate librarians and the general public about the nature and importance of intellectual freedom in libraries.
+“Established December 1, 1967, the Office for Intellectual Freedom is charged with implementing ALA policies concerning the concept of intellectual freedom as embodied in the Library Bill of Rights, the Association’s basic policy on free access to libraries and library materials.
+The goal of the office is to educate librarians and the general public about the nature and importance of intellectual freedom in libraries.”

 Comic Book Legal Defense Fund (CBLDF)